marqueznelju/Buffer-Overflow/README.md

 # Buffer-Overflow
 Over printing

-Storing many sausage into memory.
+Storing many string into memory to take advantage to your target and when the memory can't take all of those string it will slow down.